 A HIGH QUALITY PROTEIN SUPPLEMENT STARTS WITH THE HIGHEST QUALITY INGREDIENTS.

 Grass-Fed Whey Protein Isolate: It starts from the milk of cow that are grass-fed.
 This protein is then micro-filtered and extracted at low temperatures to create a pure protein.

 Birchwood Xylitol: This sweetener is commonly found in the natural alcohols of many fruits and vegetables.
 It’s commonly uses as a sugar-fee substitute in food products from chewing gum to supplements.
 It’s reported safe to consume up to 50g per day.

 Natural Flavors: The term Natural Flavors refers to the essential oil, essence. (source)

-Even if you don’t choose to use an all-natural protein powder like Formulx, you should still be cautious when selecting your next protein.
+Even if you don’t choose to use an like , you should still be cautious when selecting your next protein.
 The majority of protein supplements on the market contain more ingredients than just protein.
 In fact, most of these additional ingredients are cheap, inferior substances that are used to the manufactures advantage.

 Here are three things to steer away from in your next protein supplement